2 Samuel 10

 19verseWhen all the kings who were servants to Hadadezer saw that they were defeated before Israel, they made peace with Israel and served them.
 So the Syrians were afraid to help the children of Ammon any more.

-The Structure and Flow of the Whole Chapter
+The Overall Meaning and Message of the Chapter

 Points for Reflection